 unquell when you leave), so you can play the way it was intended.
 Whether you are triumphant or use the

 give up command, you will eventually end up back in Limbo.

 (image by Griatch)

-To get into the mood of this miniature quest, imagine you are an adventurer out to find fame and fortune.
+To get into the mood of our miniature quest, imagine you are an adventurer out to find fame and fortune.
 You have heard rumours of an old castle ruin by the coast.
-In its depth a warrior princess was buried together with her powerful magical weapon - a valuable prize, if it’s true.
-Of course this is a chance to adventure that you cannot turn down!
+In its depths, a warrior princess was buried together with her powerful magical weapon — a valuable prize, if true.
+Of course, this is a chance for adventure that you simply cannot turn down!

 2.1.1.
 Gameplay hints¶